 Van Wert Health uses contracted services for certain functions such as radiologists, ER physicians, pathologists, and anesthesiologists.
 These contracted services provide their own billing service and you will receive separate billings from them.

 Van Wert Health understands not all patients have the ability to pay their healthcare bills.
+We offer financial assistance to patients with limited or no resources and inadequate medical insurance coverage.
 We offer financial assistance to qualifying patients.
 If you are having trouble paying for all or some of your healthcare services, please speak with our Patient Financial Team at 419-238-8646.

 Van Wert Health's HOPE Program (Helping Others Pay Expenses) may be able to help if you do not have health insurance, if you have health insurance but high deductibles and co-pays still create a financial hardship, if you are not eligible for Medicaid, and/or if you meet the criteria for financial assistance.
 All decisions for assistance are based on family size and household income.

-Van Wert Health has helped many patients apply for public insurance programs such as Medicaid and Buckeye Health.
+Van Wert Health has helped many patients apply for public insurance programs such as Medicaid.
 These programs help alleviate current medical bills and any medical costs incurred by the applicant in the future.

 Van Wert Health provides all self-pay patients with a discount.